RabishaX/JS-Arrays-Methods-Excercises/README.md

 ---

+## 📌 Current Progress

+* 🟢 Beginner: ✅ Completed
+* 🟡 Intermediate: ✅ Completed
+* 🔴 Advanced: 🚧 In Progress

+---

-## 📌 Future Improvements
+## 🔮 Future Improvements

 * Add solutions in a separate branch
 * Convert exercises into mini projects
-* Add UI-based practice (HTML/CSS + JS)
+* Build UI-based implementations using HTML/CSS + JS

 ---

 ## 👩‍💻 Author

 **Rabisha**
-Aspiring Software Engineer | Passionate about Coding & Growth
+Aspiring Full Stack Developer | Continuous Learner

 ---

 ## ⭐ Support

-If you find this helpful, consider giving it a ⭐ — it helps grow and stay motivated!
+If you find this helpful, consider giving it a ⭐ on GitHub!